slott56/slott56.github.io/Pelican/content/blog/2024/12/2024-12-31-database_migration.rst

 Plan to abandon the notebook.

-Here's how we prefer to deal with the schama
+Here's how we prefer to deal with the schema

 ::